 - providing space and support for small community groups

-Local community involvement is critical to the success of campuses because the point is to make sure they reflect the needs of these communities.
+Local community involvement is critical to the success of each campus in ensuring they reflect the needs of these communities.

 - Bradford on Avon

 People can also get more directly involved in the running of the campus programme.

 Each campus is driven by a group of community representatives called a community operations board (COB).
 The COB works to a set of guidelines to help them to deliver the local campus.

 This is set up by the local area board and there will be opportunities for people to volunteer to join the COB both as full members and as co-opted members who may help with a specific issue or project.

 - Terms of Reference for the Shadow Community Operations Board Terms of Reference for the Shadow Community Operations Board 261kb